otavepto/nt-fs-dupe/README.md

 # Nt Filesystem Dupe
-A library for file redirection and hiding by hooking various Nt APIs.
+A library for file & module redirection and hiding, by hooking various Nt APIs.
 This project is inspired by `CODEX` Steam emu and based on reversing it.
 Credits to them.

 ---